Cheap petrol and diesel prices near you

 What is FuelRadar?

-FuelRadar forecasts the price cycle for your fuel and your local servos, then turns it into a clear call — fill up, worth waiting, or hold.
-It reads live petrol, diesel, LPG and premium prices from thousands of stations across Australia — 8,050+ servos, predicts the next jump or drop, and shows what good timing is worth on a tank.
-Knowing when to fill up, not just where, is the whole point.
+FuelRadar forecasts the price cycle for your fuel and your local servos, then shows whether prices look high, low or still falling.
+It reads live petrol, diesel, LPG and premium prices from thousands of stations across Australia — 8,031+ servos, predicts the next jump or drop, and shows what good timing is worth on a tank.
+The point is simple: know when to fill up, not just where.

 Near-me fuel searches